intel/neural-compressor/examples/onnxrt/nlp/huggingface_model/text_generation/llama/quantization/ptq_static/README.md

                   --quant_format="QOperator" # or QDQ, optional
 ```

+### Run layer-wise quantization
-Additionally set `--layer-wise=True` to use layer-wise quantization to save your memory.
+Set `--layer-wise=True` to use layer-wise quantization to save your memory.
 Please note that layer-wise quantization for ONNX models is still under development and only support W8A8 quantization now.
 More details please refer to [layer wise quantiation](https://github.com/intel/neural-compressor/blob/master/docs/source/quantization_layer_wise.md).

 ```bash
 bash run_quant.sh --input_model=/path/to/model \ # folder path of onnx model